Jawai Dam and Forests are in Pali district in Rajasthan. These areas are famous for Crocodiles, Leopards and Migratory Birds.

 The dam across Jawai River is a Crocodile reserve for Indian Mugger Crocodiles.
 This reptile park has an estimated 288 crocodiles as per wildlife census of 2011.

-Jaiawi forests around the dam are home to many migratory birds during winter time.
+The forests around the dam are home to many migratory birds during winter season.

-Jawai Dam, the biggest dam in Western Rajasthan, was constructed by Jodhpur King, Umaid Singh.
-The Dam works were started in 1946 and was completed by 1957.
+The Dam is the biggest dam in Western Rajasthan.
+It was constructed by Jodhpur King, Umaid Singh.
+The Dam construction works were started in 1946 and was completed by 1957.

-Devgiri Cave Temple is a beautiful temple inside a cave, on your half-way to the hill top.
+Devgiri Cave Temple is a beautiful temple inside a cave, on half-way to the hill top.

-Sumerpur town on the eastern side of the Thar Desert, is the nearest town to the Dam and surrounding forests, at 15 kilometers distance.
+Sumerpur town on the eastern side of the Thar Desert, is the nearest town to the Dam and surrounding forests, at around 15 kilometers distance.
 Sirohi Town is at around 53 kilometers distance from the Dam.
-Jodhpur is a major city at 170 kilometers distance from Jawai.
+Jodhpur is a major city at 165 kilometers distance from Jawai.
 Udaipur and Rajsamand are at around 120 kilometers distance from the dam.
 Bhilwara town and Chittorgarh town are at around 208 kilometers and 230 kilometers from the Dam respectively.